How to Provision Windows 10 / 11 Device using Intune and Windows Autopilot

 Check out this post for the step-by-step guide to configuring the Enrollment Status Page.

-Manually Register Device with Windows Autopilot
+Manually Register the Device with Windows Autopilot

 We have configured all required settings in Intune to support Windows autopilot scenarios.
 Now, we need to manually register the device to Windows Autopilot to go ahead with our testing.